lukeholt2/expenseTracker/README.md

-# Plutus
+# Plutus (Expense Tracker)

-`Plutus` is the updated UI intended for interacting with the [`ExpenseAPI`](https://gitlab.internal.oasis.com/gitlab-instance-8c9d9f19/expenseapp), allowing for custom expense tracking and budgeting.
+`Plutus` is a modern UI for tracking / monitoring personal expenses.

-## Development
+## Installation

+### Set Environment variables

+There are a couple of required environment variables, most notably the `API_URL`.
+First, set the value to point to a running instance of the backen api.

+### NPM

 The project is built using `Nextjs` and thus can simply be installed using `npm`: